zenomt/pikchr-cmd/README.md

   (unless command-line option `-b` is given) each diagram is enclosed in a `<div>` styled with `max-width` set to the diagram’s width, so it won’t expand to the width of the page (which is usually not desired).
+* `requote`: Output the Pikchr source of this diagram in an indented code block after the compiled diagram.
+* `delimiters`: If requoting, include the start and end delimiter lines.
+By default the start and end delimiters are not included in a requote.

 Building
 --------